theonejb/ynab-importer-for-uae-banks/README.md

 # ynab-importer-for-uae-banks

+**This readme is not yet written.
+Look at design.md for (badly written) usage instructions in the meanwhile.**

 A CLI app that can import UAE bank statements into the "You Need A Budget" budgeting app.
 For the first iteration I only want to parse account and credit card statements from these banks and export a file that can be imported into YNAB:
 - Emirates NBD